secretstartups/handbook/support/on-call/index.html.md

 1. Only Resolve the PagerDuty alert _after_ you have contacted the customer.
 This means that you are actively handling the emergency now and will see it through.
 1. Start a thread in `#support_self-managed` with the ticket link. _"Thread for emergency ticket LINK HERE"_.
 1. **OPTIONAL:** Consult our [definitions of support impact](/support/#definitions-of-support-impact) and evaluate the customer's problem statement against the "Emergency" definition there.
 Even if you don't think that this qualifies as an emergency, follow the guidance given in the [Assume Good Intent](#assume-good-intent) section.
-1. After 30 minutes, if the customer has not responded to our initial contact with them, let them know that the emergency ticket will be closed and that you are opening a normal priority ticket on their behalf.
-Also let them know that they are welcome to open a new emergency ticket if necessary.
+1. After 15 minutes, if the customer has not responded to our initial contact with them, send a follow up message covering the following points:
+    * The bridge created to work on the emergency.
+    * If the customer is not able to join immediately, we can make other arrangements.
+    * After another 15 minutes without response the bridge will be close and the ticket will be assigned a `HIGH` priority.
+    * Feel free to open a new emergency request if the need arises.

 **NOTE:** If you need to reach the current on-call engineer and they're not accessible on Slack (e.g., it's a weekend, or the end of a shift), you can [manually trigger a PagerDuty incident](https://support.pagerduty.com/docs/incidents#section-manually-trigger-an-incident) to get their attention, selecting **Customer Support** as the Impacted Service and assigning it to the relevant Support Engineer.